Target Exam

 Explanation:

-I. Transgenic mice are being developed for use in testing the safety of vaccines before they are used on humans.
+I. Pigs are being developed for use in testing the safety of vaccines before they are used on humans is incorrect.
+Transgenic mice are being developed for use in testing the safety of vaccines before they are used on humans.
 Transgenic mice are being used to test the safety of the polio vaccine.
 If successful and found to be reliable, they could replace the use of monkeys to test the safety of batches of the vaccine.

 A transgene is a gene that comes from a different species or organism and is introduced into the genome of another organism, known as the host cell.
 When the host cell incorporates this foreign gene, it becomes transgenic, as it now contains genetic material from two different sources.
 The introduction of transgenes is a fundamental process in genetic engineering, enabling the manipulation of an organism's genetic makeup to introduce specific traits or functions.